 Hike Pilatus, Rigi or both!

 There are a few mountains around Luzern that are more than worth a visit.
 The most famous and most though hike is Pilatus.
-If you don’t feel like an entire day of hiking there is the possibility of taking the cable car up!
+Don’t feel like an entire day of hiking?
+There is the possibility of taking the cable car up!
 If you’re on a budget though, you may want to consider the workout, because it will save you a lot of money!
 If you’re coming from Luzern a roundtrip to the top of the Pilatus will cost you around €88/$102.
 I unfortunately didn’t get to go all the way up, because it was so incredibly cloudy, I would not have seen anything.
 The hiking was still more than worth it though!